shkyler/data-fundamentals/README.md

 The repository contains:
 * `logisticregression.ipynb` - a notebook for for working through a logisitic regression classifier example
+* `decisiontrees.ipynb` - a notebook working through a decision tree example
 * this `README.md` file

 ### Dependancies